ibm-watson-iot/node-red-contrib-ibm-wiotp-device-ops/README.md

 ### Authentication
 ##### Authentication type:
-1. Bluemix Service - Use the Watson IoT service bound to this application
+1. Bluemix Service - Use the Watson IoT service bound to the application.
-2. API Key - Use a Watson IoT Platform API key from your organization
+2. API Key - Use an API key for your Watson IoT Platform organization.

 ### Device Type
-Lists the device types that are present in your organization.
+The device type for the operation.
 May be specified by `msg.payload.deviceType`.

 ### Device Operation
 Operations that can be performed on the device on Watson IoT Platform.
 For more information, read the [Watson IoT Platform documentation](https://console.ng.bluemix.net/docs/services/IoT/index.html).
 May be specified by `msg.operation.xxx` where `xxx` values supported are: